gcant/temporal-recovery-tree-py/README.md

 # temporal-recovery-tree-py
 Python implementation of efficient tree history algorithms.

-Sampling requires networkx as numpy.
+Sampling requires networkx and numpy.
 Full one-node marginals additionally requires mpmath.

 - temporal_recovery.py contains our algorithms for recovering the history of a tree.